26/04/2022

 Th architect as developer and the redefinition of career paths

-The Global Master in Real Estate Development provides Ryan with a comprehensive, end to end understanding of real estate development, investment, innovation, sustainability and influences which shape our cities in these particularly unique times when real estate is changing at a rapid pace.
-As Ryan says, the progressive and practical academia complements his existing professional experience and this new combination provides him with greater clarity and awareness to make better informed strategic contributions to development, investment and place making undertakings, along with playing a stronger leadership role.
+The Global Master in Real Estate Development provided Ryan with a comprehensive, end to end understanding of real estate development, investment, innovation, sustainability and influences.
+All factors shape our cities in these particularly unique times when real estate is changing at a rapid pace.
+As Ryan says, the progressive and practical academia complements his existing professional experience.
+This new combination also provides him with greater clarity and awareness to make better informed strategic contributions to development, investment and place making undertakings, along with playing a stronger leadership role.

 Ryan would recommend the course to any existing real estate professionals looking for a globally focused, executive master’s qualification in real estate development and or non real estate related professionals, such as practicing architect’s wanting to transition into development.